-See separate article Retroperitoneal Fibrosis (Periaortitis) for fuller discussion of management.
+See the separate Retroperitoneal Fibrosis (Periaortitis) article for a fuller discussion of management.

 - Ureterolysis or stent placement is undertaken to relieve the obstruction.

-- Any provoking medication should be stopped and adjunctive corticosteroids or immunosuppressive medication (eg, azathioprine, tamoxifen) considered.
+- Any provoking medication should be stopped and adjunctive corticosteroids and/or immunosuppressive medication (eg, rituximab) considered.

 - Biopsy (ultrasound-guided or via laparotomy) of periaortic mass to exclude malignancy.